JKirchartz/jkirchartz.github.com/_posts/2021-06-20-2021-steel_city_codefest_2016.md

 ---
 layout: post
 title: Steel City Codefest 2016
-published: false
-tags:
-- article
+tags: article 100-days-to-offload
-- 100 days to offload
 ---

-**This post was originally drafted in 2016 and is posted as part of 100 days to offload**
+**This post was originally drafted in 2016, so happy belated 5th anniversary to this draft.**

-This past week I participated in [Steel City Codefest][1], I've never done a hackathon before and wasn't sure at all what to expect.
+In April of 2016 I participated in [Steel City Codefest][1], I've never done a hackathon before and wasn't sure at all what to expect.
 This was truly a learning experience, and not just for all those participating, this year was the first time Steel City Codefest was a week-long event.

 There were 6 challenges for 6 non-profits in the area.